KizmazEmirhan/Internship-2-Staj-2/README.md

 ## Overview

-**Internship-2-Staj-2** is a robust developer toolkit for building modern, interactive study management platforms.
+**StudyPulse** is a robust developer toolkit for building modern, interactive study management platforms.
 It combines a scalable frontend architecture with Vue 3, Vite, Tailwind CSS, and Chart.js, alongside a powerful backend with Express.js and MongoDB, enabling seamless data handling and real-time updates.

 **Why StudyPulse?**